 The mind cannot stand a vacuum.
-When we cast out a sinful thought by sheer will power that thought will be sucked back into our mind when we stop willing not to do it.
-In order to gain victory over it we must displace the sinful thought with a principle from the Word of God.
+When we cast out a sinful thought by sheer willpower, that thought will be sucked back into our mind when we stop willing not to do it.
+To gain victory over it, we must displace the sinful thought with a principle from the Word of God.
 That principle must match the sin.

 The Word of God is living and operative.
 It is able to penetrate to the very core of our being.
 It can change our lives (Heb.
 4:12).